 Effluent discharges from PGDP have been reduced significantly due to deactivation activities.
-Changes to effluent discharges from specific work scopes that result from site cleanup and/or maintenance activities are reviewed by the Environmental Project Support organization as part of WPCP.
-These activities are administered through the WPCP, discharge approval process, and/or PGDP shared site process.
+Changes to effluent discharges from specific work scopes that result from site cleanup and/or maintenance activities are reviewed by the Environmental Field Compliance organization as part of WPC process.
+These activities are administered through the WPC process, discharge approval process, and/or PGDP shared site process.